Is ‘Avengers: Infinity War’ the Most Expensive Film Ever Made?

-Back in March, we felt like having a little bit of fun with Avengers: Infinity War and attempted to make a way-too-early box office prediction without any tracking data or financial information.
+Back in March, we felt like having a little bit of fun with Avengers: Infinity War (which may or may not be the Star Wars of our generation) and attempted to make a way-too-early box office prediction without any tracking data or financial information.
 We came up with an opening weekend between $210 million and $235 million for an eventual worldwide total between $1.4 billion and $1.8 billion.

 Again, this was just for fun, and we have no idea how accurate our projections will end up being.
-But one thing is for certain: Avengers: Infinity War is going to need to make a whole bunch of money to cover Disney’s costs of making and marketing the mammoth production.
+But one thing is for certain: Avengers: Infinity War is going to need to make a whole bunch of money to cover Disney’s costs of making and marketing the mammoth production (and hopefully upgrading Hawkeye’s weaponry).

 At one point, a report made the internet rounds that both Infinity War and Avengers 4 would set Disney/Marvel back a combined $1 billion.
 According to The Wall Street Journal, the decade-in-the-making feature actually carries a budet “close to $300 million.”
 Major film studios typically spend half of the production budget on marketing, which may actually be low-balling it for Infinity War.